learn-academy-2023-hotel/week-5-assessment/interview-questions.md

 ## Looking Ahead: Terms for Next Week
 Research and define the following terms to the best of your ability.

-- RESTful routes
+1. RESTful routes:

-- JSON
-- Validations
+2. JSON:

+3. Model validations:

-- Strong params
+4. Strong params:

+5. API: